darcamo/cmake-integration/README.md

 Note that targets "all" and "clean" are always included, and the target type (executable or library) is indicated as an annotation.

+# Integration with the conan package manager

+When calling either `cmake-integration-cmake-configure-with-preset` or `cmake-integration-cmake-reconfigure`, if a prefix argument is passed, then the `conan install` command will be called from the build folder before calling cmake to configure the project.

+Alternatively, the `cmake-integration-run-conan` command can be called at any time to run just conan.
+In that case it runs from the last used build folder.